developer88/share_to_google_plus/ReadMe.md

     share_this.execute

 By default the gem uses *selenium* as a web driver.
-You can specify capybara-compatible driver if you want to ([poltergeist](https://github.com/teampoltergeist/poltergeist) for example)
+You can specify capybara-compatible driver if you want to.
+Currently you can choose between *selenium* and [poltergeist](https://github.com/teampoltergeist/poltergeist)

     share_this = ShareToGplus::It.new do |config|
       config.javascript_driver = :poltergeist